applidium/Shutterbug/README.md

 # Shutterbug - Remote image loader with caching for Android

 `Shutterbug` is an Android library that lets you fetch remote images and cache them.
-It is particularly suited for displaying remote images in lists, grids, and maps as it includes convenience subclasses of `ImageView` (`FetchableImageView`) and `OverlayItem` (`FetchableOverlayItem`) that make implementation a one-liner.
+It is particularly suited for displaying remote images in lists or grids as it includes a convenience subclass of `ImageView` (`FetchableImageView`) that make implementation a one-liner.

 A dual memory and disk cache was implemented.
 It makes use of two backports of Android classes: [LruCache][] for the memory part and [DiskLruCache][] for the disk part. `LruCache` was introduced by API Level 12, but we provide it here as a standalone class so you can use the library under lower level APIs.
 Both `LruCache` and `DiskLruCache` are licensed under the Apache Software License, 2.0.